 Dental disease is the single most commonly diagnosed problem in small animal veterinary practice.
-Approximately 85% of dogs and cats already have dental disease by the age of two years.
+Approximately 85% of dogs and cats already have dental disease by the time they are two years of age.
 In the past, virtually nothing was done to prevent or treat dental disease in our pets.
 Now, we take a more proactive approach, attempting to Prevent Disease, and treating more aggressively when it is present.

 Periodontal disease (PD)

-Periodontal disease is an infection caused by bacteria that often begins within the first year or two of life.
-Periodontal disease (PD) is often unsuspected and unrecognized until it has reached more advanced stages.
-It is a persistent and progressive infection that advances in cycles.
-The result of periodontal disease is discomfort, pain, and gum and bone destruction, with eventual tooth loss.
+Periodontal disease is an infection caused by bacteria which often begins within the first year or two of life.
+Periodontal disease (PD) often goes unsuspected and unrecognized until it reaches more advanced stages.
+It is a persistent and progressive infection which advances in cycles.
+The result of periodontal disease is discomfort, pain, and gum and bone destruction, coupled with eventual tooth loss.
 The pet’s body and immune system are forced to fight a chronic battle every minute of the day against the invading organisms.

-Oral infections are sources of bacteria that may result in distant infection.
+Oral infections are sources of bacteria which can result in distant infection.
 Patients with an altered immune system are at increased risk for distant site infections.
-When oral disease is present, bacteria may be released into the blood stream every time the patient chews or engages in other oral activities.
-Intermittent release of bacteria into the blood stream may significantly affect overall health and longevity.
+When oral disease is present, bacteria may be released into the bloodstream every time the patient chews or engages in other oral activities.
+Intermittent release of bacteria into the bloodstream can have a significant, negative effect on the overall health and longevity.

 The kidneys, liver, lungs, and heart may potentially be affected secondary to chronic periodontal disease.